I know you don’t “do it all” but… HOW DO YOU DO IT ALL?

 Ditch the Guilt

 Making time for everything that matters—even coming close to making time for everything that matters—means saying no to pretty much everything else.
-(If you don’t even know where to start saying no, I wrote the Do Your Thing e-guide just for you.)

 That means you’re going to say no to good things, and saying no means you’re going to disappoint people.